YAInternship2015/ArtemSherbachukTask2/README.md

 # ArtemSherbachukTask2
 Task2
 Develop branch for project in swift.
-In statdy
+In stady